-Like a well-aged wine getting better with age, Queenstown’s renowned No5 Church Lane is pioneering a local focus of exclusively South Island vintages.
+Like a well-aged wine getting better with age, Queenstown’s renowned No5 Church Lane is pioneering a focus on exclusively South Island vintages.
 The carefully curated wine list is selective, so that patrons can be too.

 We believe this is the first non winery-based restaurant in New Zealand to offer a list exclusively drawn up from its local wine region, sitting alongside the selection of French Champagne, and are proud to fly the local flag.

-With world-renowned winemakers on their doorstep, sommelier Anna Krykunivsky says the decision to select a list for a quintessential Central Otago experience was an easy one.
+With world-renowned winemakers on their doorstep, GM James Cavanagh says the decision to select a list for a quintessential Central Otago experience was an easy one.

 “Hot dry summers and cold winters produce a stunning array of award-winning wines in the area.
 You’d be silly to visit Burgundy, Barossa or Provence and not drink local, and the same goes for the Central Otago region.”